freundallein/artifical-greenery/README.md

 - mail daily report
 - recieve commands from simple client
 - write log_file
-- save data to SQL Satabase
+- save data to SQL Database
 - be controled by mobile phone using Telegram.

 PostgreSQL is running on virtual machine, write and read through the Internet.